ishaansinghsteve/mumzworld-sales-performance-and-planning-analysis/README.md

 2. Power BI Dashboard: Interactive market and category-level analytics.
 3. Performance & Planning Report: Detailed analysis with strategic recommendations.
 4. Case Summary: Business problem, proposed role and scope.
+5. Dashboard Screenshot Folder: Screenshots of both dashboards.

 Tools Used:

 Power BI | Microsoft Excel | Data Analysis | Data Visualization / Dashboarding

 How to Explore:

-1. Open the Power BI Dashboard for interactive insights.
+1. Check the Case Summary for business context, proposed role and scope.
 2. Refer to the Excel dataset for raw data.
+3. View the screenshots to get a glimpse of the dashboards.
+4. Open the Power BI Dashboard for interactive insights.
-3. Read the Report for detailed analysis and recommendations.
+5. Read the Report for detailed analysis and recommendations.
-4. Check the Case Summary for business context, proposed role and scope.

 Power BI Dashboard Link: https://drive.google.com/file/d/1lD5QV2DEZvgXFHhqrU3A1XY1PVaTxLrS/view?usp=sharing